infinum/accessibility-mobile-standards/Docs/Accessibility features per mobile platform/accessibility_features_android.md

 ### Text and display settings

-**Font size**
+:large_green_circle **Font size**

 The user has the ability to change the font size of the text that will be displayed on his Android device.
 The regular scale of font is 1.0.
-Maximum scale that Android devices support is 2.0 and the minimum is ??.
+Maximum scale that Android devices support is 2.0 and the minimum is 0.8.

 It is important that applications support font changes and its design to remain consistent after the changes are applied in order to help users with vision impairments.